New Graduate Student Survival Page

 To set up a GDP, you must go to Student Accounts (Fidel Center).
 The remaining balance not covered by your GDP must be paid at registration.

-Student ID cards may be obtained at the Registrar's Office (Fidel Center), with some proof that you will be a student here, such as your printed course schedule you'll get from the Registrar after you register for classes.
-Your ID card is used to check out books from the library, to check out equipment from the gym, to check out software manuals from the computer center, and as proof that you are a student at NMT.
+Student ID cards may be obtained at the Registrar's Office (Fidel Center, second floor), with some proof that you will be a student here, such as your printed course schedule you'll get from the Registrar after you register for classes.
+Your ID card is used to check out books from the library, to check out equipment from the gym, to check out software manuals from the computer center, and as proof that you are a student at NMT (including for discounts at many local businesses).

 Campus Mail Boxes